somaij/netlify-cms-react-portfolio/content/works/guideo.md

     image: /images/uploads/wireframe.png
 workContent:
   - sectionText: >-
-      I decided to focus on public transit.
-The common pain points found during user interviews were:
+      The first step in the process was finding out what the problem was in the first place!
+I interviewed 4 people, with this set of questions:

+      1. What is your name?

+      2. Where do you live?
+And work?

+      3. Describe the last time you walked somewhere.

+      4. What apps do you use to navigate?

+      5. What makes you walk over using public transit?

+      6. What do you wish you could change about the process of navigating somewhere?

+      7. What information do you wish was readily available?

+      I then found some common issues that my interviewees shared:

-      1. It sucked to do transfers due to delays and misinformation.
+      1. Transfers were a hassle due to delays and misinformation.

       2. Navigation apps would only provide a set of immutable routes.
 Users couldn't change parts of a route, so that they could walk halfway instead